 Employees may be required to work overtime when assigned and work demands dictate.
 Management will communicate expectations with each employee depending on work demands.
 Being a production based company, employees are asked to understand and be cooperative when overtime is required.

 PRPL recognizes the importance of continued review of performance to ensure both the employee and the Company are aware of the expectations of both parties.
 We want to be able to capture your strengths so that you continue to excel in them, and identify areas in which you can develop.
 We will endeavor to provide all new hires with a 90-Day Review to ensure satisfactory progress is being made in the new role.
-PRPL will endeavor to provide an annual review on the employee’s date of hire anniversary to continue this evaluation of expectations.
-On or about your anniversary date, you will receive a self-evaluation form, which must be completed and returned to Human Resources within five (5) business days.
+PRPL will endeavor to provide formal performance and career development meetings up to three (3) times annually, known as NXT Meetings.
+Approximately one month prior to an employee’s scheduled NXT meeting with their director, PRPL’s Human Resources system will send a digital self evaluation form which must be completed prior to the review.
 The Company expects that you will complete this form honestly, understanding that this process is an opportunity for continued growth.
 Concurrently, you will receive a peer evaluation, completed by those with whom you work closely.
 Leadership may deem it necessary for any employee who transfers into a new role to undergo a pre-determined period of review to ensure expectations are being met by both parties.

 We believe that this process works best when both parties are open and honest.
 We expect that you take this process seriously, and discuss any concerns that you may have.
 The completed and signed evaluation forms will be placed in the personnel file.
 Employees will receive a copy of the performance evaluations.
 This evaluation process does not constitute an agreement of employment or in any way change the status of an employee from at-will.